tryigit/PlayIntegrityFix/README.md

+> [!CAUTION]
+> The reason fingerprints inside the module are banned is too many test checks.
+So do not check unnecessarily.

 # China?

 Since all users generally use this module, Chinese Rom developments are integrated into this module.
 So this module is recommended for Chinese Rom.